cebes/cebes-server/README.md

 with Hive enabled, by default both modules uses Hive with Derby metastore.

-When you run `sbt test` at the root project, both modules will use the same Derby metastore, which then cause troubles, the tests won't be able to finish.
+When you run `sbt test` at the root project, both modules will use the same Derby metastore, which then causes troubles, and the tests won't be able to finish.

-There are two ways to overcome this (until we figure out a proper solution):
+There are two ways to bypass this (until we figure out a proper solution):

-1. Configure cebes to use PostgreSQL for tests.
+1. Configure cebes to use MySQL for tests.
 The relevant configurations
 are:

-        CEBES_HIVE_METASTORE_URL: jdbc:postgresql://<host>:<port>/<database_name>
+        CEBES_HIVE_METASTORE_URL: jdbc:mysql://<host>:<port>/<database_name>
-        CEBES_HIVE_METASTORE_DRIVER: org.postgresql.Driver
+        CEBES_HIVE_METASTORE_DRIVER: com.mysql.cj.jdbc.Driver
         CEBES_HIVE_METASTORE_USERNAME: Username for the metastore database
         CEBES_HIVE_METASTORE_PASSWORD: Password

-    You can either export those variables when running tests, or put corresponding configurations in the `test/resources/application.conf`
+    You can either export those variables when running tests, or put corresponding configurations in the `test/resources/application.conf` file
     of `cebes-dataframe-spark` and `cebes-http-server`.

-    You can also use MySQL for the Hive metastore, but then you will need to put MySQL jar files in the class path, since Cebes only includes PostgreSQL in its jar by default.
+    You can also use Postgres for the Hive metastore, but then you will need to put Postgresql jar files in the class path, since Cebes only includes MySQL in its jar by default.

-    See [this](http://www.cloudera.com/documentation/archive/cdh/4-x/4-2-1/CDH4-Installation-Guide/cdh4ig_topic_18_4.html) to know how to use MySQL for Hive metastore.
+2. Run tests independently:

+        $ sbt testNoHttpServer
+        $ sbt cebesHttpServer/test

+   where `testNoHttpServer` is a special sbt command which exclude `cebesHttpServer` tests.

+   You can also run everything with the accompanying script:

+        $ bin/test-all.sh